A. The written form requirements of an arbitration agreement

 - There was no doubt that the work order could not have been issued without the parties being ad idem about the terms of the contract, which had the arbitration clause.

-- The argument that specific claims did not raise is factually incorrect.
+- The argument that specific claims did not arise is factually incorrect.